-How gardening will improve your health and grow your wellbeing
+How gardening will improve your health and wellbeing

 The proven benefits are so extensive that doctors use social prescribing to get their patients involved in gardening projects for the good of their health.
 Learn more about the health benefits of gardening.